 To roll back to a previous version of an application

 You can roll back from the Report window.
 A rollback replaces the currently deployed version of the application code with the last successfully deployed version.

-Reports also provide a mechanism for Rollback.
-If the Deployment Manager wants to roll back the current version of a deployed application (to the last successfully deployed version), he or she can complete that action from the “Rollback” link on the report screen.
+Reports also provides a way to roll back.
+If you want to roll back the current version of a deployed application to the last successfully deployed version, go to the Rollback link on the report screen.